 Trips out to come…..
 Social events to come…..
 Followed by a summary history of Recent trips and Recent social events.

 See the notice board at meetings for booking details.

-Tuesday 2nd June 2020 Joint Probus trip with Coventry Electricity Long Service Association, to Savill Garden Windsor.
+Date to be confirmed Joint Probus trip with Coventry Electricity Long Service Association, to Savill Garden Windsor.
 Coach leaves the Memorial Park at 09:00.
 After the trip to the Gardens there will be a two-hour River Thames cruise starting from the Runneymede Boat House complete with a cream tea.
 Lunch can be purchased at the Gardens if required.
 Cost £42pp.

-Tuesday 8th September 2020 Joint Probus trip with Coventry Electricity Long Service Association, to Gloucester and Warwickshire Steam Railway.
+Date to be confirmed Joint Probus trip with Coventry Electricity Long Service Association, to Gloucester and Warwickshire Steam Railway.
 Coach leaves the Memorial Park at 09:00 for a trip on the railway leaving from Cheltenham Racecourse to the newly opened Broadway Station.
 You can alight at the intervening stations if you wish but you must get back to the Racecourse by 16:10.
 The coach will leave at 16:30 for the return trip to Coventry.
 Cost £30pp

 Social Events to Come

 February 2020 A return visit to the Triumph Motorcycles Tour.